nf-core/eager/docs/usage.md

   together for each **Library**.
 - After duplicate removal, BAM files with `Library_ID`s with the same `Sample_Name` and the same `UDG_Treatment` will be merged together.
-- If BAM trimming is turned, all post-trimming BAMs (i.e. non-UDG and half-UDG ) will be merged with UDG-treated (untreated) BAMs, if they have the same `Sample_Name`.
+- If BAM trimming is turned on, all post-trimming BAMs (i.e. non-UDG and half-UDG ) will be merged with UDG-treated (untreated) BAMs, if they have the same `Sample_Name`.

 Note the following important points and limitations for setting up: